What’s a yoga instructor called? The Flexibility of A Yoga Instructor’s Title

 Yoga Therapist

-A yoga therapist is the most specialized of these three terms, and the only one that should not be used interchangeably.
+A yoga therapist is the most specialized of these three terms and the only one that should not be used interchangeably.
 They differ from yoga teachers and yoga instructors considerably.
 A yoga therapist is someone who uses yoga practice and yoga philosophy to promote physical and mental health and wellbeing to individual or small group clients.

-Their services include personalized assessment, goal settings, and lifestyle management.
+Their services include personalized assessment, goal setting, and lifestyle management.
 They work with individuals with chronic pain or injury, mental health struggles, and addiction.
 Yoga therapists must undergo up to 2,500 hours of training and education.

 A yoga therapist is a specialist outside the regular yoga studio setting, so the rest of this article will focus on yoga instructors and teachers.